Bibbott0/CXL_internship/Blog.md

 (Internship at ConservationXLabs)

 ![image](https://github.com/user-attachments/assets/39733f72-1050-4e9d-b896-4a66ee26ff80)
-~ <font size=2>Image from LILA BC, New Zealand camera trap dataset.
-An image used to train the model.</font>
+*Image from LILA BC, New Zealand camera trap dataset.
+An image used to train the model.*

 ## Background
 Currently, 40 Sentinel-powered cameras are being deployed in New Zealand for the purpose of monitoring invasive species. ==This is the largest deployment of Sentinel to date (is this true?)==!
 For Sentinel to efficiently identify and track these invasive species, the model requires vast amounts of data and training to work; and this is where I come in!